wil3/gymfc/README.md

 [here](https://bitbucket.org/osrf/release-tools/raw/49a91748d2ce8521b34178609de25cbd089442c2/one-line-installations/gazebo.sh).
 This is the recommended way to install the simulator.
 Tested on Ubuntu 16.04 LTS.
 2. From root directory of this project, `pip3 install -e .`

-3. Confirm environment is operating successfully by running an evaluation for the included PID controller tuned for the Iris quadcopter used in the environment and referenced paper,
+# Iris PID Example
+To verify you have installed the environment correctly it is recommended to run the supplied PID controller controlling an Iris quadcopter model.
+This example uses the configuration file `examples/config/iris.config`.
+Before running the example verify the properties, specifically that the Gazebo SetupFile exists.
+To run the example change directories to `examples/controllers` and execute,
 ```
-python3 -m gymfc.controllers.iris_pid_eval --env-id=AttFC_GyroErr-MotorVel_M4_Ep-v0
+python3 run_iris_pid.py
 ```
 If your environment is installed successfully you should observe a plot that closely resembles this step response,